No-BS Boundaries for Better Performance

 The result?

-Burnout, turnover, and your family asking why you always bring resumes to the dinner table.
+Burnout, turnover, and your family wondering why you bring resumes to the dinner table.

-Yet organizations continue to set boundaries that are more fluff than function—one that sounded good in theory but fell apart faster than a dollar-store umbrella.
-That’s a BS Boundary.
-It’s the kind of boundary that makes you feel like you’re taking control, but really, you’re just dodging the real work.
+Most workplace boundaries are more fluff than function, sounding good in theory but collapsing faster than a dollar-store umbrella.
+I call these BS Boundaries.
+They feel like progress but dodge the real work.

 It’s time to learn No-BS Boundaries.

 Saying “no” (the right way) can slash stress, boost morale, and keep folks from collapsing under 80-hour work weeks.
-And no, it doesn’t mean slacking off—it means setting the kind of boundaries that lead to better communication, stronger teamwork, and top-tier performance.
+It’s not about slacking off.
+It’s about better communication, stronger teamwork, and top-tier performance.

 Are Boundaries Really That Important?